How to Cook Sopas: A Creamy Filipino Macaroni Soup

 Sopas is one of those Filipino dishes that can be a complete meal in itself.
 It has vegetables, meat, pasta, and even milk.

 Unlike most complete meals, however, sopas is relatively easy to prepare.
 Give or take 30 minutes, you can cook the traditional Filipino sopas without much sweat, really.
+Here's a quick look at the recipe (more detailed instructions follow below):

 - An honest-to-goodness Filipino sopas is cooked by boiling shreds of chicken meat in water seasoned with salt and pepper.
 Bones from chicken, pork, beef or even turkey can also be used as substitutes or supplements.